 * Click here for rating key

-Kosher Cajun New York Deli & Grocery Restaurant Review: Manhattan and Metairie may have precious little in common, but the latter offers at least one modest outpost of the former's famous Jewish delis.
-Kosher Cajun's matzoh ball soup would remind a New Yorker of home, and while its J&N Special, a sandwich with hot corned beef and pastrami on rye with mustard, horseradish and coleslaw, may court overkill, it will still do fine in an emergency.
+Kosher Cajun New York Deli & Grocery Restaurant Review: Kosher Cajun's matzoh ball soup would remind a New Yorker of home, and while its J&N Special --- a sandwich with hot corned beef and pastrami on rye with mustard, horseradish and coleslaw --- may court overkill, it will still do just fine.
 Dr. Brown's sodas, almost a dozen of them, are the beverages of choice.
 The cheesecake is the real deal, imported from the Big Apple.
 The spacious and spotless surroundings along a large glass wall overlook a parking lot full of SUVs and minivans.
-Kosher Cajun deli doubles as a grocery store with locally hard-to-find items (like a respectable assortment of kosher wines) and also as a caterer.
-Speaking of hard to find, this is one of only a handful of places in the city that knows how to produce great chopped liver.
+Kosher Cajun deli doubles as a grocery store selling items that are hard to find locally (including a respectable assortment of kosher wines) and also as a caterer.
+Speaking of hard to find, this is one of only a handful of places in the city that know how to produce great chopped liver.
 Owner Joel Brown has developed a strong following, largely because of his hospitality and knowledge of his product.
-Looking for authentic black and whites for dessert?
+Seeking authentic black-and-whites for dessert?
 Look no further.